Abortions have increased significantly in states that border those with bans, new analysis finds – KION546

 By Deidre McPhillips, CNN

-(CNN) — Abortions have increased substantially in states where they remains legal post-Dobbs, according to a new analysis.
+(CNN) — Abortions have increased substantially in most states where they remain legal post-Dobbs, according to a new analysis.
 The increases have been particularly significant in states bordering others with bans, suggesting widespread travel for care.

 The Guttmacher Institute, a research and policy organization focused on sexual and reproductive health that supports abortion rights, launched a new dashboard Thursday that estimates the number of abortions provided in the United States each month.
 The estimates are based on a regular survey of a core set of providers and broadened to the state level using a model that also factors in historical trends.
 The latest findings compare the number of abortions provided in the first half of 2023 to a comparable period in 2020.